JJ/raku-service-portmapping/README.md

 say %UDPPorts<domain>;   # should return 53
 ```

-You can also use .keys to print the existing values.
+You can also use .keys to print the existing ports or services.

 ## License